 However, the subsidy is distorting today’s wholesale electricity markets, putting at risk the operation of more reliable clean generation.
 Perversely, because of the PTC subsidy, wind producers often pay the market to run (rather than getting paid by the market to run), yet still profit because of the subsidy’s steep $35 per megawatt hour (pre-tax) payout.
 For example, a wind producer could pay the market $10 per MWh and still make $25 because of the value of the PTC.
 This forces around-the-clock baseload power, like nuclear and coal, producers to pay to run their plants or to shut down for long periods of the day when their power is needed most.
 In Texas, for instance, where new generation is needed, investors are reluctant to build new power plants – even low-cost natural gas – because subsidized wind has so distorted the market.

 Proponents of the PTC argue that negative prices are a good thing because such pricing drives consumer electricity prices lower.
 This simplistic reasoning doesn’t hold up when one considers what is not included in the market price, including the cost of back-up generation needed for when the wind doesn’t blow, transmission costs to get the power where it is needed and the taxpayer cost of the PTC.
-According to the Congressional Joint Committee on Taxation, the recently enacted, one year extension of the PTC will cost taxpayers more than $12 billion.
+The PTC has recently expired and should not be renewed.

 Artificially lowering prices through government intervention undermines the market and stops the development of new generation, as well as environmental retrofits of existing fossil units and uprates of nuclear plants.
 The artificial pricing also threatens to drive other reliable and clean competitors from the market.
 These market distortions lead to serious electricity reliability problems, costing electric consumers more.